Oleksandr82/camel-workshop/src/site/markdown/exercise3.md

 That is why it is an integral part of Camel just as File and FTP.
 This exercise will show how easy it is to get messaging working...

+* For this exercise we need the docker environment to be running
 * Check out branch ex3 (`git checkout ex3`)
 * Open class `JmsRoute`
 * Follow the instructions there and make it all work...